Medellín Cartel: Middlelate 1980s

-Following this time in the mid-80s, Escobar's hold on Medellín further increased when he founded a criminal debt collection service known as the “Oficina de Envigado.”
-This was an office in the town hall of Envigado, a small municipality next to Medellín where Escobar grew up.
-Escobar used the municipal office to collect debts owed to him by drug traffickers and set the “sicarios” or hired killers on those who refused.
+Following this time in the mid-80s, Escobar's hold on Medellín further increased when he founded a criminal debt collection service known as the "Oficina de Envigado" (The Office), which was considered their first "oficina de cobro" (collections service).
+This was an actual physical office located in the town hall of Envigado, a small municipality next to Medellín where Escobar grew up.
+Escobar used the municipal office to collect debts owed to him by other drug traffickers and set the "sicarios" or hired killers on those who refused.
 Escobar was known to flaunt his wealth and went on to make Forbes' Billionaires list for seven years straight, between 1987 and 1993.
-His luxurious multimillion-dollar “Hacienda Nápoles" estate had its own zoo, and he reportedly ate from solid gold dinner sets.
+His luxurious multimillion-dollar "Hacienda Nápoles" estate had its own zoo, and he reportedly ate from solid gold dinner sets.
 Escobar was known for investing profits from the drug trade in luxury goods, property, and works of art.
-He is also reported to have stashed his cash in “hidden coves,” allegedly burying it on his farms and under floors in many of his houses.
+He is also reported to have stashed his cash in "hidden coves", allegedly burying it on his farms and under floors in many of his houses.